Mtxity/MtxUtil/README.md

 * `reset()` - clears all laps and resets counting to zero (but does not start counting again)
 * `getLaps()` - gets all marked laps since last reset or creation

-`MtxTimerTask` executes code asynchronously when specified for the number of times specified
+`MtxTimerTask` executes code asynchronously when specified for the number of times specified.
+Code, frequency, and delay are specified in constructor.
+Methods are:
+* `start()` - begins countdown to running code, and once code is ran, manages and begins countdown for next run